nodejs/diagnostics/docs/AsyncWrap/README.md

 is called multiple times, thus it behaves like an event.
 This also means that the `pre` and `post` hooks are called multiple times.

+At some time later in the lifetime of the program `socket.destroy()` is called, this will call the `destroy` hook for the `socket` handle.
+Other handle objects aren't directly destroyed, in that case the `destroy` hook is called when the handle object garbage collected by v8.

 Thus one should expect the hooks be called in the following order:

 ```javascript